prathima17/Road-Accident-Analysis-Dashboard/README.md

 ### Data Cleaning/Preparation

-In the intial data preparation phase, we performed the following tasks:
+In the initial data preparation phase, we performed the following tasks:
 1. Data loading and inspection.
 2. Handling the missing values.
 3. Data cleaning and formatting.